 There are two methods of applying for approval of building projects.

 For domestic alterations and extensions you can submit a Building Notice giving brief details of your proposals.
-This should be submitted 48 hours before the work starts together with the statutory fee and any drawings and details.
+This should be submitted 48 hours before the work starts together with the legal fee and any drawings and details.

 Alternatively if you wish to obtain formal approval for domestic works before the work begins you can submit a Full Plans application.
 Decisions can take up to five weeks but are usually given much sooner.

 Once you have received Full Plans approval you can submit a Commencement Notice 48 hours before the work starts.
 We then inspect the work on site.
 Works to shops, offices, factories, hotels and boarding houses must be made by the Full Plans route so that we can consult the Fire Brigade to ensure that adequate Fire Precautions measures are provided.

 If you submit a Building Notice you can start work on site 24 hours after the Notice is submitted as opposed to the legal eriod of 48 hours.
 However, the correct fee must accompany your Notice.

 Providing building notice by email